BeccAllfor1/django-todo-list/README.md

 - Search functionality for improved viewing of tasks.

- -Task categories and filtering for improved organisation and prioritisation.
+- Task categories and filtering for improved organisation and prioritisation.

- -Allocated user views to help allocated user organise their own tasks, improving management of those tasks.
+- Allocated user views to help allocated user organise their own tasks, improving management of those tasks.